LylaLiu/FinalCapstone/README.md

 ## Results
 The scatter plot shows the distribution of insurance charges based on age, while the red line represents the linear regression model's prediction for insurance charges.
 The plot helps understand the relationship between age and insurance costs, indicating that as age increases, insurance charges tend to rise.

+# Minesweeper Solver

+## Description
+The Minesweeper Solver is a Python function that takes an input list representing a Minesweeper game and generates an output list with the number of mines adjacent to each cell.
+The input list uses "-" to represent empty cells and "#" to represent mines.
+The function iterates through each cell, counts the surrounding mines, and populates the output list with the count values.
+The resulting output list provides a solved representation of the Minesweeper game.

+## Usage
+To use the Minesweeper Solver function, follow these steps:
+1. Import the function into your Python script or Jupyter Notebook.
+2. Define an input list representing your Minesweeper game.
+3. The function will generate an output list with the number of adjacent mines for each cell.
+4. Iterate through the output list to access and use the solved representation of the Minesweeper game.